gongahkia/sagasu-3/README.md

 ## To do

-* test and work on `to_test_scraper.js`
-    * debug issue with finding iframe
-    * continue writing and iterating and testing scraper from sagasu 2 and sagasu 3, make it read from .env for now (then github secrets later)
 * remember to sign out once done as part of the script (explicitly click the sign out button)
+* make scraper read from github secrets
 * ensure can be run and write logs and screenshots as relevant
 * then have it deploy a simple frontend via github pages for me to view
 * look into alternatives to run the scraper whenever i call the frontend but limit number of calls a day on the frontend client side